shelbyt/diffusiontv/README.md

 | Like and bookmark prompts and videos  | ✅ |  ✅|
 | 3,000+ Videos  | ✅ |  ✅|

+## Installation

+Diffusion TV is a PWA or Progressive Web App.
+Meaning it will act and look like a native mobile application once saved to your home screen.
+Saving to home screen is simple:

+iOS:
+1. Open application in Safari
+2. Select the Share icon
+3. Select "Save to Home Screen"

+Andriod:
+1. Open application in Chrome
+2. Open Settings
+3. Select "Save to Home"

 ## Support the Project with Stars 🤩

 I am running this project out of pocket at the moment.
 Costs are daily transcoding, storage and serving images and videos, and CDNs for this content.
 If you appreciate what I'm doing start me ⭐ on GitHub, send feedback and share with friends.
 Thank you!